The Arabic language is considered one of the most spoken and learned languages globally.

 - Identify your weaknesses and strengths in each aspect of the language and share your placement test results with your instructor, so they can set the best plan according to your level, learning purpose, and focus on weaknesses while maintaining strengths.

-- Discuss the learning plan with your instructor with no hesitation, based on what suits you, your timeline, and availability.
-Every student’s availability, plan, and learning purpose differ, so you must clarify what suits you in your learning journey.
+- Discuss the learning Arabic plan with your instructor with no hesitation, based on what suits you, your timeline, and availability.
+Every student’s availability, plan, and learning purpose differ, so you must clarify what suits you in your learning Arabic journey.

 - Accept your weaknesses and understand that you are learning to improve your level, enhance your skills, and gain the language as much as possible.
 Every step and class you take brings you closer to your purpose, and progress takes time and effort.
 Celebrate every single progression, feeling proud, and sending positive messages to your brain to continue the good work.